Rockford & Machesney Park, IL

 When Burch Dental discusses your dental options, you may be questioning what procedure is best for your situation.
 If you have previously compared crowns and veneers, it is important to note that these restorations differ in functionality, placement, and purpose.

-Veneers: Veneers are wafer-thin shells, typically made of porcelain, that cover just the front surface only of your teeth to alter their color, size, and shape.
+Veneers: Veneers are wafer-thin shells, typically made of porcelain, that cover just the front surface of your teeth to alter their color, size, and shape.
 They are perfect for hiding cracks, chips, and any signs of discoloration.
-They mostly serve as a cosmetic option rather than a restorative procedure improving the aesthetics.
+They mostly serve as a cosmetic option rather than a restorative procedure, improving the aesthetics.

-Crowns: If you need a dental crown usually you are interested in restoring both the appearance and the functionality of your tooth.
+Crowns: If you need a dental crown, usually you are interested in restoring both the appearance and the functionality of your tooth.
 The single biggest difference is that dental crowns cover the entire visible surface of the tooth above the gum line, allowing for more effective chewing and biting when eating.
 The dental crown does have cosmetic benefits, but the primary purpose is focused on the repair of damaged or decayed teeth.

 It is always best to discuss multiple treatment options with us to ensure we are choosing the correct procedure for your dental concern.